oduwsdl/CarbonDate/README.md

 ```
 $ docker run --rm -it -p 8888:8888 oduwsdl/carbondate ./main.py -s
 ```
-Then you may open your browser to `http://localhost:8888/`.
+Then you may open your browser to: `http://localhost:8888/`

 To run locally use:
 ```